aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 ## Implicit Runge-Kutta schemes

-We have discussed, that the explicit Runge-Kutta schemes can be quite complicated, as the order of accuracy increases.
+We have discussed that explicit Runge-Kutta schemes become quite complicated as the order of accuracy increases.
 Implicit Runge-Kutta methods might appear to be even more of a headache, especially at higher order of accuracy $p$.
-We will give a very brief introduction into the subject, so that you have an impression.
+We will give a very brief introduction into the subject, so that you get an impression.

-Generally speaking, RK methods can be defined s follows:
+Generally speaking, RK methods can be defined as follows:

 \begin{align}
 & y^{n+1} = y^n + dt\sum_{i}^{s} b_i k_i,\nonumber\\
 & k_i = f(t^n + c_i dt, y^n + dt\sum_{j=1}^h a_{ij} k_j).
 \end{align}

-For explicit RK methods $h=s-1$, while for the implicit RK methods $h=s$.
-It means, that for each $k_i$ we would have to solve equation $k_i=f(k_1, k_2,\dots,k_i)$.
+For explicit RK methods one has $h=s-1$.
+This implies that any $k_i$ can be computed explicitely from the knowledge of the previously computed $k_j$ with $j<i$.
+For implicit RK methods, we have $h=s$.
+It mean, that for each $k_i$ we have to solve an implicit equation $k_i=f(k_1, k_2,\dots,k_i)$.
+We pay a price in terms of complexity (we have to invert some matrix or iteratively found a solution to the previous equation).
+However, implicit RK methods have better stability properties compared to explicit ones and can therefore be used for a larger set of problems.

-Let us consider some relatively simple implicit RK scheme - we went on [Wikipedia][1] and picked one named *Qin and Zhang's two-stage second-order* implicit method.
+As an example, let us consider some relatively simple implicit RK scheme - we went on [Wikipedia][1] and picked one named *Qin and Zhang's two-stage second-order* implicit method.
 It reads:

 \begin{align}
 y^{n+1} &= y^n + \frac{1}{2}(k_1 + k_2),\nonumber \\